klittle314/COVID_control_chart_app/README.md

      - Inputs:  number of observations in the original data file starting with first reported death, for the specific location; the number of observations used in the regression fit; date of the first reported death; date of special cause sigal on the c-chart; the linear model list produced by the function make_location_data; the baseline days used to fit the regression model of log10 deaths.
     - Outputs: data frame used converted to an HTML table by renderDatatable.

+### Key parameters
+#### global.R
+*defStartdate*:  the default Start date for analysis, set to NA to have the choice box on the user interface be blank.
+Start date for analysis is typically the date of first death; however, the user may over-ride this choice by entering a date in the drop-down box 'Custom start date for calculations instead of date of first death'
+*defBuffer*:  the default number of days to add to the display on the plot(s) after the most recent date in the reported death series.
+*defBaseline*:  the default number of days to use as the maximum number of records used in the exponential fit; however, the user may over-ride this choice by entering a number of days in the numeric input box 'Maximum days used to compute exponential growth line and limits'.

+#### helper.R
+function find_start_date_Provost
+  *cc_length*:  set to 20; the number of records used to compute the c-chart parameters unless there is an unusually long run of zero death days after the first death.
+  *Provost_start_count*:  set to 8; the number of deaths to observe in the death series before starting to compute the c-chart parameters.
+  *Rule_shift_length*: set to 8; the number of consecutive values above the center line to be declared a signal of special cause on the c-chart

 ## Test file

 You can use the data file in the test_data folder to check the upload data function.
 Click [here](https://github.com/klittle314/Provost_control_chart/blob/master/test_data/France_test1_resort_dates.csv) to examine the test data file.
 You should see screens like these if you have successfully run the Shiny app and uploaded the test file: